xli/sampling_prof/README.md

 ===============

 SamplingProf is a statistical profiler or sampling profiler that operates by sampling your running thread stacktrace.
 The result is statistical approximation, but it allows your code to run near full speed.
+It is optimized for JRuby.

+Supports JRuby both 1.8 and 1.9 mode, and CRuby 1.9+.

 Quick start
 ---------------